 TV time can be a HUGE time suck during an already very short evening.

 Rather than watching TV, consider if there are other activities you can do with your toddler that help her wind down before bed.
 Things like reading, doing simple breathing exercises, or singing can help them relax.

 Regardless of which activity you chose:

-Try to spend some time on activities that won’t wind them up, so they don’t have a meltdown, and don’t want to rely on a pacifier then to calm down.
+Try to spend some time on activities that won’t wind them up, so they don’t have a meltdown and don’t want to rely on a pacifier to calm down.

 Now, we’re not saying don’t watch TV.

-All we’re saying is that instead is think about it and maybe instead of an hour of TV, watch 30 minutes and then use your new free time for other winding down activities.
+All we’re saying is that instead of an hour of TV, watch 30 minutes and then use your new free time for other winding-down activities.